Fulgencio Batista: Extramarital affairs

 Batista was an inveterate philanderer who engaged in numerous extramarital affairs throughout his first marriage.
 He cheated on his first wife with multiple women, and his children eventually became aware of his relationships.
 His first wife, who supported her husband throughout his political career and found his philandering humiliating, never considered divorce and tolerated his multiple affairs.
 However, Batista became enamored with the much younger Marta Fernández Miranda, who became his longtime mistress.
 He filed divorce papers shortly before his first grandchild was born.
 His first wife and their children were astounded and devastated by the divorce.

 In 1935, he had with his mistress Marina Estévez an illegitimate daughter, Fermina Lázara Carmela de las Mercedes Batista Estévez, whom he supported financially.

-Death
+Later life and death

 After he fled to Portugal, Batista lived in Madeira, then later in Estoril.
 He died of a heart attack on August 6, 1973, in Marbella, Spain.

 Marta Fernández Miranda de Batista, Batista's widow, died on October 2, 2006.
 Roberto Batista, her son, said that she died at her home in West Palm Beach, Florida, US.
-She had suffered from Alzheimer's disease.
+She had Alzheimer's disease.

-Political and economics views
+Political and economic views

 During his first term he advocated for corporatism and statism, however after his first term he began to embrace economic liberalism.